snorkem/DaVinci_Resolve_Scripts/export_stills_from_timeline_markers/README.md

 - Selected timelines don't have any markers
 - Add markers to timelines (M key in Edit page)

+### "No [Color] markers found in selected timelines"
+- Selected timelines don't have any markers of the specified color
+- Either change the color filter to "All Markers" or a different color
+- Or add markers of that color to your timelines (M key in Edit page, then right-click marker to change color)

 ### "Failed to capture still at frame X"
 - Playhead may be at an invalid position
 - Timeline may have gaps or no video at marker position